tremor-rs/tremor-www/docs/Workshop/examples/14_syslog_udp/README.md

 3. Receiving data over `UDP`.
 4. Decoding `syslog` formated data.

-For easy digestion it is entirely selfcontained inside a singel tremor instance using multiple paralell pipelines, sinks and sources.
+For digestion it is entirely selfcontained inside a singel tremor instance using multiple paralell pipelines, sinks and sources.

 ## Setup